 Note: This page contains affiliate links.
 Please see Affiliate Disclosure.

 So, you've decided to add two-factor authentication to your WordPress site, right?
 Good!
 First, you need an authentication plugin.
-I recommend the Google Authenticator plugin, which works with the Google Authenticator app on your phone.
-If you don't have Google Authenticator on your phone, I'll tell you how to get it later.
+I recommend the Two-Factor plugin.
+It works with an authenticator app on your phone to add a code that must be entered in addition to your username and password.
+If you don't have an authenticator app on your phone, I'll tell you how to get it later.

-If for some reason you don't like the Google Authenticator plugin, there are several other two-factor authentication plugins in the WordPress Plugin Directory.
-Here are the next most popular:
+If for some reason you don't like the Two-Factor plugin, there are several other two-factor authentication plugins in the WordPress Plugin Directory.
+Here are a few to choose from:

 Install and activate the plugin you choose.

-Next, you need to add your website to Google Authenticator.
-Here's how to do that with the Google Authenticator plugin.
-The process is similar for other two-factor authentication plugins.
+Next, you need to add your website to your authenticator app.
+Here's how to do that with the Google Authenticator plugin, which I used to use (it hasn't been updated in too long).
+The process is similar for other two-factor authentication plugins, but see the documentation for your plugin.

 Now that you've enabled two-factor authentication for your website, here's how to use it when you log into WordPress.